 Knoxville Tennessee Parenting Plan Modification Attorney

-Whether you are a biological or adoptive parent, Landry & Azevedo understand the love and compassion you have for your children.
-We realize that in most cases parents want what is best for their children, such that they can thrive in life while maintaining healthy relationships with both parents.
+Whether you are a biological or adoptive parent, Landry & Azevedo in Knoxville understand the love and compassion you have for your children.
+Our team in Knoxville realize that in most cases parents want what is best for their children, such that they can thrive in life while maintaining healthy relationships with both parents.
 The ability to foster an on-going relationship between the child and your ex-spouse is a fundamental aspect of the Court’s consideration in a custody case.

 The Tennessee Parenting plan law is relatively recent and went into effect on January 1st, 2003.
 According to legislators, the purpose of the law is “to make sure children are not hurt by a divorce.”
 The parenting plan is designed to make divorcing parents work together to create the new parenting structure that works for everyone involved.

 Consequently, the law eliminated the term “custody” and derivations thereof, in favor of new words, including “primary residential parent,” “alternative residential parent,” “residential time,” and “co-parenting time.”